zhangyf1029/Data_Proprocessing_Pipline/README.md

 >  ```
 >  python database.py
 >  ```
 > Processed results will be in `./Output_Data` set in `database.yaml`.
-The firectory will also be created by scripts if it does not exist.
+The directory will also be created by scripts if it does not exist.